 They can not replace a good copywriter.
 Not yet anyway, and probably never will.
 As I mentioned, these tools can help you get past writers block, which is helpful and valuable.
 But a good copywriter does way more than just shuffle words and expand text.
 If you are a content creator, they can be helpful, in some cases very helpful, but do not rely on these tools instead of a copywriter.

 So, How Much of this Article was Written by AI?

 As I mentioned at the start of this article, I used all three of the copy tools to help write this article.
 So much of this article is actually written by AI?
 Maybe 20%.
 I re-wrote most suggestions they made.
 I primarily leaned on them to help get me past any writers block, which would inspire me to write the next chunk of content on my own.
 For that, they were helpful, for sure.

 Are We going to Keep using These Content AI Tools?

-After trying these three tools out, we are only keeping one — Conversion.ai.
+After trying these three tools out, we are only keeping one — Jasper.ai.
 It was the most helpful to us, and helped keep our content moving in thoughtful ways.
 It wasn’t always perfect, but it was helpful.
 This article was written in the long form editor in the Conversion.ai tool.

 However, we are still going to use our human copywriters for our general projects, though Conversion.ai could be helpful in situations when it comes to generating content.
 Particularly in the ability to help push past writers block, and providing options for content variations.